kloetzl/libdna/docs/dna_ihash.3.md

 ## Description

 Traditionally, a hash table contains hashes and the associated values.
-If the table is huge, and the values are small, storing both hash and value can incur a memory overhead.
+If the table is huge and the values are small, storing both hash and value can incur a memory overhead.
 The **dna_ihash**() invertible hash function provides a solution to this.
 If the hash is invertible it can be used to hold the hashed value, or at least parts thereof.

 Note that, as **dna_ihash**() is invertible by design, it is not safe for cryptography.
 Further, it is trivial to create prefix-collisions.